World News | Pak PM Sharif Summons NSC Meet to Discuss Audio Leaks from PMO | LatestLY

-Islamabad, Sep 27 (PTI) Pakistan Prime Minister Shehbaz Sharif has called a meeting of the National Security Committee (NSC) on Wednesday to deliberate on the audio leaks from the Prime Minister's Office that has trigged a controversy with the Opposition demanding his resignation.
+Islamabad, Sep 27 (PTI) Pakistan Prime Minister Shehbaz Sharif has called a meeting of the National Security Committee (NSC) on Wednesday to deliberate on the audio leaks from the Prime Minister's Office that have triggered a controversy with the Opposition demanding his resignation.

 A slew of audio recordings featuring confidential conversations of the prime minister with high-government officials surfaced on social media last week, raising questions about the security of the highest office of the country.